LLC Tax Deadline 2025: Important Due Dates for Your Business

 Partnership

 If your LLC has multiple owners, the IRS treats you as a partnership.
-In this case, you must complete the partnership return IRS Form 1065.
+In this case, you must comply with partnership tax deadlines and complete the partnership return IRS Form 1065.
 Form 1065 is where you report the business’s income and expenses for the year.
 The business doesn’t pay taxes, though: the business owners do.

 A Schedule K-1 is provided by the LLC (or whoever files Form 1065 on their behalf) to each of its shareholders as part of Form 1065.
 All the information needed to fill out Schedule K-1s is found in the Income and Expenses section of Form 1065.
 The shareholders then file Schedule K-1 and pay the partnership taxes as part of their personal income tax return.